DATA UPDATE: Learn more about the IZERVAY 3.5-year GATHER2 open-label extension (OLE) trial

 Don't delay

-Your patients want to preserve their vision for longer3
+Your patients want to slow GA, which could preserve their vision for longer3

 Shield icon